 A preliminary model that includes all of the variables suggested to be confounders in the previous step was established.

-The remaining variables were added to the preliminary model one by one to see if any of them may be a confounder in the condition of the presence of the other covariates.
+The remaining variables were added to the preliminary model one by one to see if any of them may be a confounder in presence of the other covariates.

 For logistic regression models (hypertension) under the survey data, goodness-of-fit was assessed using the adapted svylogitgof command in Stata [32].
 Other diagnostics for regular logistic regression models, such as estimating the pseudo-R2, AIC or BIC, checking the standardized Pearson residuals, or covariate pattern residuals are currently not available for weighted survey data.